 Dogs are our best friends.
-They're companions, buddies, one of the family.
+They're our companions, buddies, and considered a member of the family.
 But when you're in a wheelchair or use a mobility device, dogs can be downright terrifying.
 It's not that we don't like dogs.
 In fact, many wheelchair users depend on dogs for therapy or service.
 But many of our best friends aren't used to folks in wheelchairs, and depending on their reaction, it can be an intimidating experience.

-So how can dog owners make the experience a little less nerve-wracking for wheelchair users?
+So how can dog owners make the experience a little less nerve-wracking for wheelchair users and their pups?
 Here are some tips:

 Make sure your dog is always leashed around unfamiliar people or in new places until they are properly adapted.

 Dogs may growl or nip or jump onto someone in greeting; others may snarl or bark at someone or something (a wheelchair) unfamiliar.
 People with physical disabilities have legitimate fears of being bitten or knocked over or just not being able to defend themselves.
-Ease those fears by keeping your dog leashed until he's used to the extra set of wheels.
+Ease those fears by keeping your dog leashed until he or she is used to the extra set of wheels.

-Don't be too quick to blame the dog for his bad behavior.
+Don't be too quick to blame the dog for his bad behavior around wheelchairs.